 is caught in a Catch-22.
 The problem

-is that metal grades and contents of mineral inventories
+is that grades and contents of mineral inventories

-in annual reports are bound to shrink during mining.
+in annual reports are due to shrink during mining.
 David

 dabbled at geostatistical